andreataglia/jlite-compiler/README.md

 ## Running

-Run `make run in=filepath` to feed the input file to be parsed to the parser.
+Run `make run_asm in=filepath` to feed the input file to be compiled.
 You can try one of the test files, for example:

-    $ make run in=test_ok/typecheck/1
+    $ make run_asm in=testcaes/test_ok/asm/1.j

-If everything goes fine you will see the following as last line:
+If everything goes fine you will something like this:

-    Done executing.
-Look at output.txt for the outcome
+    Done compiling into assembly code.

+The output assembly code will be inside `asmout.s`.
-Indeed, you can look into the file `output.txt` for the parsed input.
+You can look into the file `output.txt` to see the output of the frontend process (up to the IR3 code).

 If you were to feed a bad program to the parser the makefile recipe will fail and any typing error is clearly reported.
 You can look into `output.txt` to have more info about where the compiler halted the execution.

-## Understanding the output
+## Understanding the frontend output

 The front end compiler gives one output per component if everything goes well during the compilation process:
 - <b>Parsing</b> produces the first section which is a mere pretty printing of the input program